Atelvia Side Effects

 Generic Name: risedronate

 Note: This page contains information about the side effects of risedronate.
 Some of the dosage forms included on this document may not apply to the brand name Atelvia.

 Not all side effects for Atelvia may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to risedronate: oral tablet, oral tablet delayed release

-Along with its needed effects, risedronate (the active ingredient contained in Atelvia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by risedronate (the active ingredient contained in Atelvia).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking risedronate:More common
+You should check with your doctor immediately if any of these side effects occur when taking risedronate:More common

 - Abdominal or stomach pain